2024 Carolina Writing Workshops: March 8 (Charlotte) and March 9 (Raleigh)

 BLOCK ONE: 9:30 – 10:30

-1. Everything You Need to Know About Agents and Query Letters.
-This workshop is a thorough crash course in dealing with literary agents.
+1. Everything You Need to Know About Agents and Query Letters

 LUNCH ON YOUR OWN: 11:50 – 1:15